 Sustainable Living Hub

-The Sustainable Living Hub focuses on the sustainability themes of food, transportation, grounds and student life.
-Please click on the United Nations Sustainable Development Goal (UN SDG) icons below to see sections of the 2021 Draft Sustainability & Climate Action Plan in the Living Hub categories.
+The Sustainable Living Hub focuses on the sustainability themes of food, transportation, grounds, and student life.
+Please click on the United Nations Sustainable Development Goal (UN SDG) icons to the right to see the theme websites in the Living category